-In a Move to Zero Energy, New Tradition Homes is Testing Product Innovation
+In a move to zero energy, New Tradition Homes is testing product innovation.

 An industry leader

 In 2005, New Tradition made a commitment to meet or exceed the most stringent standards for energy efficiency.
-At that time, the builder also committed to focus on indoor air quality, innovation, and continued improvement.
-Building to high standards is reflected in the company slogan, or ‘We Build Homes for Life!’.
+At that time, the builder also committed to focusing on indoor air quality, innovation, and continued improvement.
+Building to high standards is reflected in the company slogan, ‘We Build Homes for Life!’.

 The energy efficiency scorecard